Torticollis means 'twisted neck'. It is also often called 'wry neck'.

 What is torticollis?

-It is a very common cause of neck pain and stiffness.
-However, although it can be very painful when you are affected by it, most people with the condition do not actually need to see their doctor, as simple treatment such as painkillers can be really effective.
+It is a common cause of neck pain and stiffness.
+Although it can be very painful when you are affected by it, most people with the condition do not actually need to see their doctor, as simple treatment such as painkillers can be very effective.

 Developing a wry neck (acute torticollis) occurs when the muscles supporting your neck on one side become painful.
-These symptoms usually come on very quickly, often overnight, so that you wake up with pain and stiffness down one side of your neck.
+These symptoms usually come on very quickly, often overnight, so that you wake up with them:

-- You may find it very difficult when you try to straighten your neck, due to pain.
+- You may find it very difficult to straighten your neck, due to pain.

 - Occasionally, the pain is in the middle of your neck.

 - The pain may spread to the back of your head or to your shoulder.

 - The muscles on the affected side may be tender.

 - Pressure on certain areas may trigger a 'spasm' of these muscles.

 - Restriction of neck movements.